 Keep an eye out for BloodYard.
 Although this isn’t the sort of music I go for, I am in-fact content at listening, but, there’s always a but.
 With the building sounds from Adamson’s guitar riffs, Crawley on bass and Matthew Lee on drums aided by powerhouse vocalist, Donna Hurd, it all shows this band are going strength to strength and will develop more in time.

-Darker Rage will be out on November 28th globally and is already available in the UK from Amazon (sponsored link).
+Darker Rage will be out on November 28th globally and is already available in the UK [amazon text=from Amazon&asin=B00YOSJAZ0] (sponsored link).